 TLS published last year a reconstruction of a decomposing, opisthotonic Sinosauropteryx prima, and in this has been somewhat concerned with the connection of opisthotonus when it comes to dessication in animals.
 In this discussion, he offered the idea that opsithotonus will cause elements of the vertebrae to become arranged in a manner quite distinct from their normal orientation, pointing to the base of a juvenile ostrich neck to suggest that the tail itself can, in fact, form a zig-zag arrangement in opisthotonus.
 Problematic with this hypothesis is that opisthotonic posture tends to follow natural curvature of the vertebrae, and in TLS’s bird example, the neck forms a strong C- (or L-) shaped arch, which this posture is natural in life … but in the tail?
 As contributing evidence for this, TLS offers the presence of scales in a perpendicular line to the tail series to show that there was in fact a Z-shaped tail section.
 For various reasons, I think this hypothesis is erroneous.

 1. The preserved tail sections are not contiguous.
-Distal to the first section of the tail, there is a series of impressions of the tail, and this continuous well past the cranial end of the distal section of vertebrae.
+Distal to the first section of the tail, there is a series of impressions of the tail, and this continues well past the cranial end of the distal section of vertebrae.
 This is visible in the original fossil, and in closeups, and is illustrated below.

 2. The “scales” are probably not scales.
 As TLS himself refers to in his latest paper, the paper was necessary because the fossil was to undergo new preparation.
 In his mind, TLS is documenting features he feels were natural to the animal, but which the preparators feel were not, or required to be removed for better presentation.
 The reasoning is not given, and perhaps this is to support TLS’s position that he is correct to document these structures so as to preserve his views on things.
-As such, the observations and photos in the paper are produced almost solely from photographs.
-This is, by itself, not a problem, but it means that we have to consider that the reasoning for preparation is to remove matrix from the slab, probably from the overlying material that failed to separate onto the counterslab when the block containing the fossil was split.
+As such, the observations and figures in the paper are produced almost solely from photographs.
+This is, by itself, not a [major] problem, but it means that we have to consider that the reasoning for preparation is to remove matrix from the slab, probably from the overlying material that failed to separate onto the counterslab when the block containing the fossil was split.
 My impression here is that lighting is the key: structures in relief are highlighted from the side nearer the light, in shadow the other side; structures incised, or negative, are highlighted from the side further from the light, and in shadow the other side.
 In this way, when the lighting source is from the top left, this is the side of a structure in relief (such as a bone) will appear lit, whilst a structure in negative, or impressed, will appear lit from the other side.
 So determining where the lighting comes from, and then where shadows falls, indicates (approximately) whether a structure is an impression or an inclusion.

 In IVPP V12415, the caudal vertebrae are preserved in both forms, and the impressions of distal caudals of the distal segment show shadows on the side nearer the lighting source (top left), as do the array of marks between vertebral sequences.
 These, demonstrated by long rounded marks of relatively equal width, suggest to me rotary grinder tool marks.
 They may have been made by preparators examining the region between vertebral sequences.
-However, some features of the slab continue along the line formed by these “scales” towards an end of the slab, and these are decided un-scale-like, and elicit no comment from TLS.
+However, some features of the slab continue along the line formed by these “scales” towards an end of the slab, and these are decidedly not scale-like, and elicit no comment from TLS.
 Furthermore, they start out similar in width to those more proximal, but on one side become more skewed, and the marks appear to radiate outward.
 These structures appear as possible trace fossils, but they are certainly not scales, unless they represent scaly structures that somehow rotate completely from the direction of the tail and extend off the slab.

 3. Those “collagen” fibers aren’t.

 In either this case, or 2 above, TLS doesn’t attempt to discount the nature of either trace fossils, preparation artifacts, or irregular splitting on the slab.
-Perhaps TLS’s merely thinks preparators are removing “obvious” evidence of non-filamentous integument in these fossils, so as to support the orthodoxy (as Feduccia put it).
+Perhaps TLS merely thinks preparators are removing “obvious” evidence of non-filamentous integument in these fossils, so as to support the orthodoxy (as Feduccia put it).
 But this seems irregular: If you want to make the case that there are non-filamentous integument, perhaps one should demonstrate what filamentous integument looks like, and how to discriminate it from non?
 Like, look at a mammal or two?
 Moreover, these structures end abruptly at scarps in the slab, scarps similar to the ends where bones terminate, such as the distal end of the proximal sequence of vertebrae.

 But, what if?